 The Commission will be consulting with interested persons throughout the process of preparing the code.
 Interested persons include the New Zealand Police, Fire and Emergency New Zealand, the Director of Civil Defence Emergency Management and every provider of an initial call answering point for the 111 emergency service.

-We have previously indicated that the development of the Copper withdrawal code and the Commission 111 contact code would be completed by the end of 2019.
-Our aim is now to have these codes in place by mid-2020.
+We have previously indicated that the development of the Copper withdrawal code and the Commission 111 contact code would be completed by mid-2020.
+However, due to COVID-19, our aim is now to have these codes in place by September 2020.
 We note that the statutory deadline for developing these codes is the implementation date (ie, 1 January 2022).

 We want to hear from you